Year of entry 2024

 To support your academic study, you'll have access to breakout rooms within the School.
 We also have a student common room, especially for students studying in the School of Media and Communication.

 If you choose practical modules, we have specialist resources to support media production work.
-As well as our extensive loans service for equipment such as digital recorders, video cameras, stills cameras and more, you’ll benefit from access to our 40 editing suites equipped with the latest Avid video editing software and Photoshop.
+As well as our extensive loans service for equipment such as digital recorders, video cameras, stills cameras and more, you’ll benefit from access to our 40 editing suites equipped with the latest software.

 We also have a dedicated digital media lab with the full suite of the latest Adobe Creative Cloud software, a Burli-equipped radio studio and a TV studio and gallery complete with a large green screen area.
 Our 58-seat cinema screens films twice a week during term time, and is equipped with HD video projection facilities, 16mm and 35mm film projectors and Dolby Digital surround sound.

-You’ll be introduced to key areas of communications and media studies in year one, exploring theories and research that address vital questions such as:
+You’ll be introduced to key areas of communications and media studies in Year 1, exploring theories and research that address vital questions such as:

 By your final year, you’ll have the specialist knowledge and research skills to complete a dissertation on a specific communication or media topic of your choice, supervised by an academic specialist in the School.
 You’ll complement this with your choice of optional modules in a wide range of areas, from citizen media to audience research, political journalism to documentaries.
 You could also undertake a four-week work placement to gain hands-on experience in the industry.